No matter if it is a query about one of our experiences or a general question about Nagoya and the Aichi Prefecture. We are here for you!

 Japanese: Fluent ★★★★

 Your guide will take you back in time to explore the history and ancient traditions of Toyohashi.
-You will discover the reason Toyohashi is one of the only places in Japan with hand-held fireworks festivals, and fill you in on the secrets of the local specialty Curry Udon.
+You will discover why Toyohashi City is one of the only places in Japan with hand-held fireworks festivals, and fill you in on the secrets of the local specialty Curry Udon.

-Toyohashi is also one of few places that still operate a tram system as a major means of transportation.
+Toyohashi is also one of the few places still operating a tram system as one of their major means of transportation.

 Meet your guide at Nagoya Station.
-From there you will together take the train from to Toyohashi Station.
+From there you will together take the train from to Toyohashi City.

 Toyohashi is one of only a few cities in Japan that still uses a tramway system as public transport.
 Enjoy a ride in the historic tram to your first spot in Toyohashi.